> Sustainability > Sustainable Governance > Climate Change Response

 For the major risks and opportunities of the Company, please refer to "Financial impacts of climate-related risks and opportunities".

-In the future, the Company will continue to understand and plan and evaluate the types of climate scenarios and the setting of related indicators, the financial impact assessment methodology, and gradually improve the Company's climate change response management procedures and climate scenario simulations, in order to plan forward-looking and proactive climate action, develop risk response and mitigation measures plans and crisis management mechanisms.
+The Company will continue to understand and plan and evaluate the types of climate scenarios and the setting of related indicators, the financial impact assessment methodology, and gradually improve the Company's climate change response management procedures and climate scenario simulations, in order to plan forward-looking and proactive climate action, develop risk response and mitigation measures plans and crisis management mechanisms.

 Risk management